kiranraoboinapally/java-web-dev-practice/java/ques.md

 b.deleting an element in array at 4th index.

-left rotate an array 3 times
+left rotate an array 2 times
 int a[]={1,2,3,4,5,6,7,8,9};
 case 1 using 2 loops.
 case 2 using 1 loop.
+pk12.java //need to modify this code.

 right rotate an array 3 times
 int a[]={1,2,3,4,5,6,7,8,9};
 case 1 using 2 loops.
 case 2 using 1 loop.

 without using length property try to find length of an array hint:using for-each loop